BlancoFS/Tutorials/MoMEMta/README.md

 After that, a file called **libme_ttbar_leptonic_ME.so** has been created in the "ttbar_leptonic_ME/build" directory, this library is used as input by the lua configuration file.

+# Important: Each time you add a new matrix element

 **Once the new .lua and c++ files are generated, they must be included in the MoMEMta/MatrixElement folder and the MoMEMta framework has to be recompiled again.**